Keeps Mill Campground

 Directions

-From Pine Grove, travel west on Highway 216 past the forest boundary and through a small section of the Warm Springs Indian Reservation to Forest Road 2120.
-Follow FR 2120 north to the campground.
-Forest Road 2120 is very rough and only high-clearance vehicles are recommended.
+From Pine Grove, OR, travel west on Highway 216 past the forest boundary and through a small section of the Warm Springs Indian Reservation to Forest Road 2120.
+Follow 2120 north to the campground.
+High-clearance vehicle required.

 Amenities